vgdc-ucsd/VGDC-Website/posts/Website-Launch.md

 ## What are some future goals for the dev team?
 Our work never stops evolving.
 We are always looking for ways to improve the website which, believe it or not, at this stage is just an MVP.
 We plan on adding some more artistic elements and other information to all the pages in the next upcoming weeks.
 Be on the lookout for updates!
-We hope you enjoy the journey as this club takes just one of many steps to a bright future at UCSD.
+We hope you'll enjoy the journey with us, as the club takes just one of many steps to a brighter future at UCSD.

 &nbsp;